-Some of the most harmful effects of aspergillus are caused when the spores are inhaled.
-This is a particular concern in the cannabis industry.
-The danger and prevalence of aspergillus has led cannabis industry regulators to put in place stringent requirements to identify the presence of aspergillus.
+Some of the most harmful effects of aspergillus are caused when the spores are inhaled– this is a particular concern in the cannabis industry where the product is inhaled.
+The danger and prevalence of aspergillus has led cannabis-industry regulators to put in place stringent requirements to identify the presence of aspergillus.

 The strains of aspergillus that pose the biggest threat to human health are Aspergillus fumigatus, Aspergillus flavus, Aspergillus niger, and Aspergillus terreus.
 Most state cannabis programs will not allow product with any concentration of these aspergillus strains to be sold.

 Many cannabis growers struggle with aspergillus, and some have had product recalls after their products hit the market.
 High profile examples in Nevada and Florida have raised health concerns that shaped the industry and its standards.
 “I have helped a number of operators deal with their aspergillus problems.
 Seeing product test positive for aspergillus can be crushing for growers.
 It puts their income at risk, and even worse, it can put their customers at risk if not treated properly – and a lot of them don’t know where to start,” said Darrin Potter, a nationally-recognized horticulturist and Terra Vera's Director of Market Development.